The program of work for the PhD in linguistics requires 54 hours of coursework, to be completed prior to advancing to candidacy in the PhD program.

 PhD Qualifying Procedures

-- To qualify for PhD candidacy, a student must complete all specified coursework, submit research papers in each of the first two years, submit an acceptable paper in the minor area (written in conjunction with a seminar in the same area), and submit one paper (Qualifying Paper) in the area of primary specialization.
+- To qualify for PhD candidacy, a student must complete all specified coursework, submit research papers in each of the first two years, submit an acceptable paper in the minor area (usually written in conjunction with a seminar in the same area), and submit the Qualifying Paper in the area of primary specialization.

 - The Graduate Advisor will appoint two faculty readers to evaluate the Qualifying Paper (the student may suggest names) with appropriate areas of specialization.

-- Students are expected to submit a proposal for their Qualifying Paper in the spring semester preceding the fall term in which they will register for the Doctoral Forum.
-Students are expected to work on the paper over the summer and then finish it during the fall term in conjunction with the Doctoral Forum.
+- Students are expected to submit a proposal for their Qualifying Paper at the beginning of the fall term in which they will register for the Doctoral Forum.
+Students are expected to finish the paper during the fall term in conjunction with the Doctoral Forum.
 It is expected that the paper will be submitted and accepted by the end of the third year in the program.

 - The Doctoral Forum (Linguistics 397) is specifically designed to give participants the opportunity to present their work in progress and receive feedback from fellow students as well as the instructor.
 The Forum is to be taken on a Credit/No Credit basis.

-- Students must submit two copies of the Qualifying Paper to the Graduate Advisor and the two approved readers by the end of the fifth semester in residence, counting from the date when the student first entered the graduate program, whether as an MA or a PhD student.
+- Students must submit at least a full draft of the Qualifying Paper to the Graduate Advisor and the two approved readers by the end of the fifth semester in residence, counting from the date when the student first entered the graduate program, whether as an MA or a PhD student.